toothlessblue/neovim/README.md

-My personal neovim config
+My neovim config!

-Might document later :3
+May document later, this is only public for funsies.